andrew-oyanguren/expert-react/README.md

 ## What will be considered a success?

 - come away with expanding my knowledge in React, and if I have developed a deeper understanding in areas where I feel strong.
-- If I have improved my ability writing tests using Jest and the React testing library.
+- If I have improved my ability writing tests using Jest and using the React testing library.
 - To have gained experience with third party libraries, and generally expanded my engineering toolset.

 # Libraries and tools of focus: